utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Closing Arguments:

-After jury instructions, both attorneys get to address the jury one last time, where they are expected to state the facts mentioned in the trial.
-Just like the opening arguments, the prosecution speaks first, then the defense, and finally, the prosecution again.
+After jury instructions, both attorneys address the jury one last time, where they are expected to state the facts mentioned in the trial.
+Like the opening arguments, the prosecution speaks first, then the defense, and finally, the prosecution again.
 Still, the attorneys have the choice to waive the closing arguments.

 • Jury Deliberations:

 The jury moves to a separate chamber to discuss the facts of the case.
-Occasionally, they may ask to re-examine pieces of the exhibited evidence or for the documented transcript to be read again.
+Occasionally, they may ask to re-examine pieces of the exhibited evidence or for the documented transcript to be reread.
 This is where they decide their verdict.

 • Delivery of Verdict: